 The size of the motorhome

-If there is a need for you to measure the vehicle there are some parts that you don't need included in your measurements.
+If you need to measure the vehicle there are some parts that you don't need to include in your measurements.

 When measuring the length don't include the:

 - driving mirrors